Last Updated on February 23, 2023 by Lori

 - There are 2.8 miles of track built entirely on a wooden trestle.

-- The locomotives and cars are equipped with cogs (gears) that engage the toothed rack strip in the middle of the tracks, providing the necessary force to move the train up the mountain.
+- The locomotive engine and vintage passenger cars are equipped with cog gear that engages the toothed rack strip in the middle of the tracks, providing the necessary force to move the train up the steep ascent of the mountain.

 - The engine is geared down to attain the power needed and pushes the car up the track.

 Is The Mount Washington Cog Railway Safe?